 - Long-term, nursing home, home health, or community-based care premiums

-If you work more than 20 hours per week on average, the contributions for those excess hours will be made on your behalf to the San Francisco City Option.
-If you qualify for a contribution to the City Option, you will receive a payment confirmation letter followed by an enrollment letter to your home with information about how to apply for Healthy San Francisco, or instructions on how to access your Medical Reimbursement Account (MRA) through the City Option.
-When you receive the enrollment letter in the mail, respond to it immediately.
+For HCSO Reimbursement Plan contributions, CBA will send an email to your USF email address and for the City Option you will receive a payment confirmation email to your USF email address followed by an enrollment letter sent by the City Option to your home mailing address.
+The enrollment letter will provide information about how to apply for Healthy San Francisco, or instructions on how to access your Medical Reimbursement Account (MRA).
+When you receive the enrollment letter please respond to it immediately.
 For more information about the City Option program, call (415) 615-4555 or visit the City Option website.

-In 2012 and 2013, the University remitted health care contributions to a stand-alone Health Reimbursement Account (HRA).
-Participants could submit eligible medical-related expenses for reimbursement from contributions remitted by the University.
-If you have funds remaining in your HRA from 2012/2013 contributions, you may continue to use those funds for medical expenses.
-The changes above affect 2014 contributions and beyond.
+In 2013, the University remitted health care contributions to a stand-alone Health Reimbursement Account (HRA).
+Participants can submit eligible medical-related expenses for reimbursement from contributions remitted by the University.
+If you have funds remaining in your HRA from 2013 contributions, you may continue to use those funds for eligible medical expenses until the funds forfeit.
+This plan is administered by CBA.

 How to Waive Coverage

-If you have any questions about the administrator transition or questions in general about the SFHCSO, please email Benefits.
+If you have any questions about the SFHCSO, please email Benefits.